 The Corporate Sustainability Due Diligence Directive is heavily inspired by the due diligence integrated into French law in 2017, providing further clarification.

-This directive, still not formally adopted, was proposed by the European Commission in February 2022, then amended and adopted by the European Parliament on June 1, 2023.
+This directive was proposed by the European Commission in February 2022, then amended and adopted by the European Parliament on June 1, 2023.

-After 'trilogue' negotiations between the European Parliament, Commission, and Council, a provisional deal was reached on the 14th of December.
-The text was ready to be adopted, but the European Council ended up adopting a watered-down version of the bill that the Parliament is expected to confirm in April 2024.
+After 'trilogue' negotiations between the European Parliament, Commission, and Council, a deal was reached on the 14th of December.
+The text was ready to be adopted, but the European Council ended up adopting a watered-down version of the bill that the Parliament confirmed in May 2024.

 What does the European CSDD Directive entail?